samisquires/dig-eg-gaz.github.io/_pages/how-to/regular-expression-instructions.md

 To convert `<p>Budapest, January 4.</p>` to `<dateline>Budapest, January 4.</dateline>`: find `<p>[A-Z][a-z]+, [A-Z][a-z]+ [0-9]+\.<\/p>` and replace with `<dateline>$&</dateline>`.

+## Cleaning XPath results

+1. Select all, copy, and paste results into atom text editor.

+2. Open find and replace.
+Click the Regex option, then use this line to remove some of the results:
+Find `XPath location: .+\nStart location: .+\nEnd location: .+\n\nSystem ID: ` Replace with (leave empty).
+Click Replace All.

+3. Remove the file location that precedes the issue date:
+Find `/Users/whanley/GitHub/DEG-content/` (this will be different on your computer--just select everything that comes before the date filename)
+Replace with (leave empty).
+Click Replace All.

+4. Find `.xml\nDescription: `, Replace with `\t`.
+Replace All.

+5. You'll have a bit of garbage left over at the beginning and end of the file.
+Delete this.
+Now you will have

 ## Using regex in Microsoft word

 Say you are trying to make a table of the results that you exported from Oxygen.